gurditsingh/hydeout/_posts/test.md

 Configuration items are generally key‑value pairs, the easiest way to do it is to use the Properties class from the core java.util's library.

  - **bootstrap.servers :**
-	 - The bootstrap.servers configuration setting needed for the producer to start up and supply a list of brokers.
+	 - The bootstrap.servers configuration setting needed for the producer to start up and supply a list of brokers (best practice to provide more than one broker).
 	 - The producer doesn't connect to every broker referenced in this list, just the first available one.
 	 - The broker it connects to for discovering the full membership of the cluster.
-	 - The membership  determine the partition owners or leaders so that when it's ready to send messages
+	 - The membership  determine the partition owners or leaders so that when it's ready to send messages.
+ - key and value serializers

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4NDUzMjc0MSw2MTEwMDkzNjMsMTE2OD
-Q5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1NzQ0
-LDM2MjYxOTQ4MSwyMDM1ODIxNTM0LC0xMjk4MTEyMzE0LC00ND
-UyMzA3MzAsLTk2OTk1OTM2LC0xNjYwNTQ5MzY5LC0xNjM0NzUz
-NzE1LDExODU1NzcwNzAsLTIwNTQ0ODY2ODEsLTQ3MDQ1MjYwOC
-w2NTA4OTgxOCwtMjA4ODc0NjYxMiwtMjA4ODc0NjYxMiwtMTE3
-MTkyODQ1XX0=
+eyJoaXN0b3J5IjpbLTE4ODE4NTAzODUsNjExMDA5MzYzLDExNj
+g0OTgyMDIsNzUyMjQ5NzE1LC0yODg0MDY0ODcsMTYxNzQ5NTc0
+NCwzNjI2MTk0ODEsMjAzNTgyMTUzNCwtMTI5ODExMjMxNCwtND
+Q1MjMwNzMwLC05Njk5NTkzNiwtMTY2MDU0OTM2OSwtMTYzNDc1
+MzcxNSwxMTg1NTc3MDcwLC0yMDU0NDg2NjgxLC00NzA0NTI2MD
+gsNjUwODk4MTgsLTIwODg3NDY2MTIsLTIwODg3NDY2MTIsLTEx
+NzE5Mjg0NV19
 -->